jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

 ## Core snow crab trawl survey data

-First, ensure data have been added to the back-end storage relational databases (ISSDB).
+First, ensure data have been added to the back-end storage relational databases (ISDB).
 This used to be double key-punched by the At-sea observer company.
 Currently this is loaded manually from electronic records by Brent Cameron.

 {**Brent**, please add a short description here, with links to your work, when you can}